Few things are more annoying than a dead battery right when you need it most, and of course, that’s your laptop’s favorite time to die.

 - Extremely lightweight and portable, with plenty of power for business and study uses.

 - Battery lasts 12 hours, which will surely get you through the day.

-- Lacks the Retina display and Touch Bar associated with most modern MacBooks.
+- Lacks the Touch Bar associated with most modern MacBooks.

 If you prefer Windows as your operating system of choice, the Dell XPS is a great choice.
 It comes from a long line of high-performance models.
 The 8th generation Intel processor is the latest and greatest, plus the computer has an incredible 16 hours stamina despite weighing just 2.6 pounds.

 - Thin and light design coupled with an SSD drive and top of the line processor makes for a stellar computer even before account for a 16 hours battery life.

 - It’s a laptop truly built for getting business done.

 - Only comes with 256GB of storage, which may not be sufficient for some users.

 Chromebooks are known for their educational usefulness, but many other users also prefer them for their simplicity and heavy integration of the Google suite of applications.
 This Chromebook combines the best of Chrome OS with a touchscreen design and a convertible lid that allows you to use it as a laptop or tablet for up to 10 hours.